 If the individual's initial license to practice was issued during the current calendar year, the WV CPA is exempt from securing CPE hours.
-However, the CPA must complete and return the CPE reporting form before the January 31 deadline indicating the exempt status.

 The individual's annual CPE is subsequently based on a 120-hour rolling three-year period -- meaning that CPE compliance will be based on a minimum of 120 hours secured during the current calendar year and the two previous years.
 (For example: the first three-year period could include hours secured in 2016, 2017, and 2018; the next year CPE compliance period would be based on hours secured in 2017, 2018, and 2019; and the next year CPE compliance period would be based on hours secured in 2018, 2019, and 2020, etc.)

 The West Virginia Board of Accountancy filed a Notice of Public Comment with the West Virginia Secretary of State's Office on May 10, 2023.